kshitijzutshi/Algorithms/README.md

 # License

-You are free to use this in any way you want, in case you find this useful or working for you but you must keep the copyright notice and license.
+You are free to use this in any way you want.
+In case you find this repo useful or working for you, please keep the copyright notice and license.
 (Coursera :registered:)